|

 SWCPC 710 E1

-Morton, Texas.
-There are several images of the Peter Rogers mural located in the
+south of Morton, Texas.
+There are several images of the Peter Rogers mural

-working as a farm hand he saved enough money to purchase a small farm.
-He considered one
+After working as a farm hand he saved enough money to purchase a small farm.
+He

-of the first farmers in West Texas to be concerned with soil conservation.
-He later
+considered one of the first farmers in West Texas to be concerned with soil

 Masterson Family